 My film Syria: Across The Lines documented life on both sides of a sectarian frontline in rural Syria.
 To make it, I spent five weeks living with both regime loyalists and opposition fighters in rural Syria, documenting how a once-peaceful community was breaking apart along ethnic and religious lines.
 It involved a 4,500 mile round trip to get across the one mile of no man's land between the two warring sides and witnessed firsthand the devastating use of firepower against a civilian population.
 A co-production for Channel 4 in the UK and PBS FRONTLINE in the US, it is regarded as one of the most important pieces of journalism to emerge from Syria's ongoing conflict.
 It has won ten prestigious awards, including an Emmy, a BAFTA, an RTS and a Grierson.

 My series with Ross Kemp in the Middle East saw the well-known actor enter the complex world of the Arab Israeli conflict, and was nominated for the Grierson Award for Best Documentary Series 2010, and was also shortlisted for a BAFTA.
 The following year, I conducted a series of extended, in-depth interviews with the families of five young people involved in the 2011 Summer riots.
 The resulting film, My Child The Rioter, was nominated for a Grierson Award for Best Documentary on a Contemporary Issue in 2012.

-I've won a number of international awards, including the Foreign Press Association award for "Journalist of the Year".
-I have a broad knowledge of the Middle East and have filmed extensively in hostile environments including Gaza, Iraq and Afghanistan as well as Syria.
-My films often focus on ordinary people in extraordinary situations, and I hope I can bring an intimacy and sense of humour to tough, complex subjects.
+I've won a number of international awards, including the Foreign Press Association award for "Journalist of the Year", and am the recipient of the 2014 Peter McGhee Fellowship award, which honours a filmmaker whose work reflects excellence, intelligence, fairness and scholarship.
+My films often focus on ordinary people in extraordinary situations, and I hope I can bring an intimacy and clarity to tough, complex subjects.